-At the Foot & Ankle Center, Drs Hale and Huppin have a very specific approach to back pain treatment.
+At the Foot & Ankle Center, Drs Hale and Huppin have a very specific approach to hip and back pain treatment.
 In general, we use the following protocol;

 - Step 2 is to correct abnormal lower extremity biomechanical function that may be playing a role in your postural pain.
 Often this will be through the use of custom foot orthotics.
 In most cases of foot function related back pain, our goal with orthotics is to decrease excessive pronation (flat-footedness) and / or to achieve symmetry between the right and left foot (ensure that the left and right feet are functioning in the same way and at the same speed).

 - Step 3 is to modify the orthotics.
-In treating back pain, it is imperative that we not only limit excessive motion, but also try to achieve symmetry between the left and right feet.
+In treating back or hip pain, it is imperative that we not only limit excessive motion, but also try to achieve symmetry between the left and right feet.
 To achieve this we may add lifts, cushions, pads or cut-outs to the orthoses.
 90% of the time, we will be able to determine the appropriate orthotic prescription and necessary modifications via our in-office biomechanical evaluation and gait analysis.
 We have a camera system at our office to help evaluate your gait.

-- Having one leg shorter than the other can also cause back pain and evaluation of limb length discrepancies is part of our back pain work-up.4-11 We will measure limb length in the office and you may also be referred for a sophisticated x-ray evaluation of limb length called a scanogram or standing x-ray study.
+- Having one leg shorter than the other can also cause back pain and/or hip pain and evaluation of limb length discrepancies is part of our back pain work-up.4-11 We will measure limb length in the office and you may also be referred for a sophisticated x-ray evaluation of limb length called a scanogram or standing x-ray study.
 In Seattle we are lucky to have several facilities that provide a standing limb length study.
 The standing study is preferred since it takes into account asymmetrical foot flattening/position.

 - Carey TS, Evans A, Hadler N, et al. Care-seeking among individuals with chronic low back pain.
 Spine 1995;20(3):312-317.